 Attention to such themes is often expository and analytic.
 But true reckonings include imagery and story, drama, dance, poetry and song, the world of our dreams, shadow as well as light.
 Wall off or ignore any of these and our exploration of lives and their character risks desiccation and superficiality.

-The pages of Reckonings, accumulated over nearly 14 years now, are diverse but not scattershot.
+The pages of Reckonings, accumulated over about 14 years now, are diverse but not scattershot.
 The consciousness that informs them is still relatively coherent, still possessed of integrity.
 A useful reader's or browser's guide might be the archives and categories listed on the right side of this first page, and the search box in the same location.

 My formal training is that of a psychologist, but I've never found a way to practice that discipline simply.
 I'm always down a ravine or up a mountain or wandering in a marsh, hyphenated.
 I've been fortunate in my diverse teachers, sources of inspiration, grace and clarity, sometimes taxing, always enriching.
-Martin Buber, Erik and Joan Erikson, my grandparents Eleanor Roosevelt and Franklin D. Roosevelt, Stanley Kunitz, Joanna Macy, Abraham Joshua Heschel, Alan Jones, Gil Bailie, William Stafford, Jane Kenyon, Wendell Berry, my sister and brother, grandparents, parents, children (four) and grandchildren (eight), a great-granddaughter.
+Martin Buber, my mentors Erik and Joan Erikson, my grandparents Eleanor Roosevelt and Franklin D. Roosevelt, Stanley Kunitz, Joanna Macy, Abraham Joshua Heschel, Alan Jones, Gil Bailie, William Stafford, Jane Kenyon, Wendell Berry, my sister and brother, grandparents, parents, children (four) and grandchildren (eight), two great-granddaughters.
 The more the years, the more I feel blessed.

 Justice, hope and history: so inevitably issues of